kellenmace/kellenmace.com-2019/content/blog/get-term-edited-term-php-wordpress-admin-page/index.md

 headerOpacity: "0.5"
 ---

-The function below can be used for getting the `WP_Term` object for the term thatâ€™s currently being edited on the `term.php` page in the WordPress admin.
+The function below can be used for getting the `WP_Term` object for the term that'€™s currently being edited on the `term.php` page in the WordPress admin.
 Just make sure that when you call this, the global `$taxnow` variable has been set.
-Using WPâ€™s `admin_init` hook, or anything that fires after that point will work.
+Using 'Pâ€™s `admin_init` hook, or anything that fires after that point will work.

 `gist:3af3bb6a0f60930501c08c06b1defa7d`